-Artist Vito Bonanno Taps Into The Daily Emotional Social Challenges Of Living & Working With Autism
+Artist Vito Bonanno Taps Into The Daily Emotional Social Challenges Of Living And Working With Autism

 Bonanno was diagnosed with PDD/Autism just before his 4th birthday.
 Because he was language delayed, his parents and teachers developed strategies that tapped into his high visual acuity, utilizing storyboard styles to relay academic and social information.
 He was also encouraged to draw in storyboard format to express his feelings.
 The storyboard grid remains prominent in his work and studio preparation today and is a poignant reminder of a boy who was trapped in his own mind.

 The New England-based artists work is image and concept driven and imbedded in his personal philosophy.
-His art contains the essence of his life, feelings, thoughts, and dreams, coupled around objects or topics that “get stuck in his head”, including traffic lights, grids, ceiling fans, graffiti and pop culture.
-Corporate clients include Amazon, The Hartford NC, CBRE Nashville and City Block.
+His art contains the essence of his life, feelings, thoughts and dreams, coupled around objects or topics that “get stuck in his head”, including traffic lights, grids, ceiling fans, graffiti and pop culture.
 For more information about this artist, for inquiries or to commission a piece contact email@example.com / visit http://www.vitobonanno.com/

 Miami Art Scene